Medically reviewed by Drugs.com. Last updated on Nov 4, 2022.

-People who seek masculinizing surgery experience discomfort or distress because their gender identity differs from their sex assigned at birth or sex-related physical characteristics (gender dysphoria).
+Many people seek masculinizing surgery as a step in the process of treating discomfort or distress because their gender identity differs from their sex assigned at birth.
+The medical term for this is gender dysphoria.

-For some transgender men, masculinizing surgery is a natural step — and important to their sense of self.
-However, many don't choose to have surgery.
-Transgender people relate to their bodies differently and need to make individual choices that best suit their needs.
+For some people, having masculinizing surgery feels like a natural step.
+It's important to their sense of self.
+Others choose not to have surgery.
+All people relate to their bodies differently and should make individual choices that best suit their needs.

-- Surgical placement of implants to create the appearance of a defined male chest (pectoral implants)
+- Surgical placement of pectoral implants to create a male-contoured chest.

-- Genital surgery to remove your uterus (hysterectomy), or uterus and cervix (total hysterectomy), or fallopian tubes and ovaries (salpingo-oophorectomy)
+- Genital surgery to remove the uterus and cervix — a total hysterectomy — or to remove the fallopian tubes and ovaries — a procedure called salpingo-oophorectomy.

-- Surgery to remove all or part of your vagina (vaginectomy), create a scrotum (scrotoplasty), place testicular prostheses, increase the length of the clitoris (metoidioplasty) or create a penis (phalloplasty)
+- Surgery to remove all or part of the vagina, called a vaginectomy, create a scrotum, called scrotoplasty, place testicular prostheses, increase the length of the clitoris, called metoidioplasty, or create a penis, called phalloplasty.

-Masculinizing surgery isn't for all trans men.
-Your doctor might recommend against these surgeries if you have:
+Your health care provider might advise against these surgeries if you have:

-Like any other type of major surgery, many types of masculinizing surgery pose a risk of bleeding, infection and an adverse reaction to anesthesia.
+Like any major surgery, many types of masculinizing surgery pose a risk of bleeding, infection and a reaction to anesthesia.
 Other complications might include:

-- Changes in skin sensation such as persistent pain, tingling, reduced sensation or numbness
+- Changes in skin sensation such as pain that doesn't go away, tingling, reduced sensation or numbness

-- Damaged or dead body tissue (tissue necrosis), such as in the nipple and in the surgically created penis (neophallus)
+- Damaged or dead body tissue — a condition known as tissue necrosis — such as in the nipple or in the surgically created penis

-- A blood clot in a deep vein (deep vein thrombosis) or a blood clot in a lung (pulmonary embolism)
+- A blood clot in a deep vein, called deep vein thrombosis, or a blood clot in the lung, a condition called pulmonary embolism

-- An abnormal connection between two body parts (fistula), such as in the urinary tract
+- Development of an irregular connection between two body parts, called a fistula, such as in the urinary tract

 - Urinary problems, such as incontinence